PLangHQ/plang/Documentation/Identity.md

 ## The Developer's Advantage

-For developers, plang's Built-in Identity system simplifies user authentication.
+For developers, plang's built-in `%Identity%` simplifies user authentication.

 There's no need to manage keys or complex processes; plang handles everything, allowing developers to focus on building their application's core functionalities.